Samiulla82/Data-Business-Analysis_Portfolio-Project/SQL Projects/Netflix SQL Analysis Project/README.md

 o-	What are the top 10 countries producing the most content on Netflix?

 ## 2. Time-Based Analysis:
-o	How has the number of movies/TV shows added to Netflix changed over the years?
+o-	How has the number of movies/TV shows added to Netflix changed over the years?
-o	What are the trends in Netflix content release by year?
+o-	What are the trends in Netflix content release by year?
-o	What is the oldest movie or TV show available on Netflix?
+o-	What is the oldest movie or TV show available on Netflix?

 ## 3. Genre-Based Analysis:
-o	Which genres are the most popular on Netflix (based on the listed_in column)?
+o-	Which genres are the most popular on Netflix (based on the listed_in column)?
-o	How many shows/movies fall into each genre category (e.g., "TV Dramas", "Documentaries")?
+o-	How many shows/movies fall into each genre category (e.g., "TV Dramas", "Documentaries")?

 ## 4. Rating Analysis:
-o	What are the most common content ratings (e.g., PG-13, TV-MA) in the dataset?
+o-	What are the most common content ratings (e.g., PG-13, TV-MA) in the dataset?
-o	How does the distribution of content ratings differ between movies and TV shows?
+o-	How does the distribution of content ratings differ between movies and TV shows?

 ## 5. Duration Analysis:
-o	What is the average duration of movies on Netflix?
+o-	What is the average duration of movies on Netflix?
-o	How many TV shows have multiple seasons, and how many are single-season shows?
+o-	How many TV shows have multiple seasons, and how many are single-season shows?

 ## 6. Country Analysis:
-o	Which countries produce the most TV shows and movies for Netflix?
+o-	Which countries produce the most TV shows and movies for Netflix?
-o	What is the distribution of Netflix content across different countries?
+o-	What is the distribution of Netflix content across different countries?

 ## 7. Cast & Director Analysis:
-o	Which actors or actresses appear most frequently in Netflix content?
+o-	Which actors or actresses appear most frequently in Netflix content?
-o	Which directors have directed the most content on Netflix?
+o-	Which directors have directed the most content on Netflix?

 ## 8. Release Trends:
-o	Analyze the seasonal trends in content addition (e.g., are more shows added during certain times of the year?).
+o-	Analyze the seasonal trends in content addition (e.g., are more shows added during certain times of the year?).
-o	Find out the busiest month for content additions historically.
+o-	Find out the busiest month for content additions historically.